Check out the post on The Dieline here.

 If you'd like to read more of this article on The Dieline, click here.

-John Miziolek is President of Reset Branding, and founder of The D Event.
-He is also the Host and Executive Producer of Design Masters Canada, a podcast dedicated to the business value of design.
+John Miziolek from Reset Branding, is also co-founder of The D Event.
+He is also the host of Design Masters Canada, a podcast dedicated to the business value of design.

 John Miziolek from Reset Branding manages this blog.